The Best Places To Eat Chinese Food In London guide image

 From chewy Xi’anese noodles to huge Cantonese spreads, these are London's unmissable Chinese restaurants.

 Chinese restaurants in London come in all shapes and sizes.
-The big, get the gang together for Sichuan pork ones.
-The boujie ones where you can take your nicest shirt out for a date with exceptional dim sum.
+The big get the gang together for Sichuan pork ones.
+The bougie ones where you can take your nicest shirt out for a date with exceptional dim sum.
 And the tiny intimate ones that you hit up time and time again when the rain has given you the perfect excuse for some liangpi noodles.
-Anglo-Cantonese dishes have been the prevailing mainstream view of Chinese food in the UK in the past, but now more than ever this city has a variety of regional cuisines on offer and the spots serving them are getting more deserved appreciation.
-Find all of the very best restaurants in this guide.
+Although Cantonese cuisine has been the prevailing mainstream view of Chinese food in the UK in the past—and London does have some truly great Cantonese restaurants—this city also has a variety of regional cuisines on offer and the spots serving them are getting more deserved recognition.
+Find all of the very best options in this guide.

 Xi'anese

 You’ve probably heard of Arsenal.
-It’s a football team of minimal importance in comparison to this tiny little restaurant which is located opposite the Emirates Stadium.
+It’s a football team of marginally less importance in comparison to this tiny little Xi’anese restaurant which is located opposite the Emirates Stadium.
 Your order should go as follows: the cold liangpi noodles, the hot beef biang biang noodles in chilli sauce, the boneless chicken in ginger sauce, a pork burger, and another pork burger for whichever poor soul is about to watch you get all ‘this is living’ over the sensational spice factor of those cold noodles.
-We know that sounds like a lot of food but trust us, you need to try all of the above.

 One trip to this laid-back Xi’anese restaurant and you feel like a cold skin liangpi noodle has wrapped itself around your hippocampus, squeezing out pretty much everything else you care about.
-But it’s not just those chilli oil noodles that are unmissable at this low-key spot in Bloomsbury, it’s the spicy cumin beef burger, the hypnotic chew-factor of the hand-pulled biang biang noodles, and the zingy potato sliver salad that’s like a high five on a sunny day.
+But it’s not just those chilli oil noodles that are unmissable at this low-key spot in Bloomsbury, it’s the spicy cumin beef burger, the hypnotic chew-factor of the hand-pulled biang biang noodles, and the zingy potato sliver salad.
 From one of the chefs behind Xi’an Impression, it’s a casual place that’s perfect for a catch-up with friends or more importantly, an urgent catch-up with those noodles.

 Cantonese

-Dim Sum & Duck has quickly become a must-visit restaurant for Cantonese cuisine.
+Dim Sum & Duck is not only a must-visit restaurant for Cantonese cuisine, but one of the best restaurants in London full stop.
 Unlike many dim sum restaurants in London, the little King’s Cross spot makes and serves their peerless xiaolongbao, heaving char siu, cheung fun, and bobbing wonton soup day and night.
 This is obviously good news.
-Not least because in careful crafting and fantastic flavour, it’s perhaps London’s best dim sum—at a very affordable price.
+Not least because in careful crafting and fantastic flavour, it’s London’s best dim sum—at a very affordable price.

 The Hong Kong-inspired canteen serving Cantonese and Malaysian dishes is one of the last vestiges of late-night Chinatown and you’ll find it full of hungry or stumbling singletons and duos who are in dire need of sustenance.
-Café TPT offers a huge range of delicious dishes, from sweet and moist char siu pork on a bed of rice, to beef flank curry, to hot and sour soup.
-But if you’re looking to nap on the bus home, get the whopper, cheesy béchamel-covered, Macau-style baked pork chop.
+Cafe TPT offers a huge range of delicious dishes, from sweet and moist char siu pork on a bed of rice, to beef flank curry, to hot and sour soup.
+But if you’re looking to nap on the bus home, get the cheesy, béchamel-covered Macau-style baked pork chop.

 Sichuan